-The soil category classifications will be utilized, along with worker activity patterns, for the identification of exposure units in the upcoming BHRA Work Plan, to be submitted to NDEP in February 2014.
-The approach for identifying soil COPCs for evaluating risk to human health will be identified in the BHRA Work Plan.
+The soil category classifications were utilized, along with worker activity patterns, for the identification of exposure units in the BHRA Work Plan submitted to NDEP on February 28, 2014 and approved on May 20, 2014 (ENVIRON 2014d).
+The approach for identifying soil COPCs for evaluating risk to human health was identified in the BHRA Work Plan.
 Based on our review of the data, soil COPCs will include chemicals (both inorganic and organic), asbestos, and radionuclides.

 The potentially contaminated exposure media at the Facility Area and nearby vicinity include ambient and indoor air, soil, surface water, and groundwater.
-Consistent with the NDEP-approved 2010 HRA Work Plan (Northgate 2010d), current and future on-site receptors identified for evaluation in the BHRA include long-term indoor workers, long-term outdoor commercial or industrial workers, and short-term construction workers.
-Currently, over 100 full-time workers are employed at the Tronox facility and approximately seven workers are employed at the GWETS.
+Consistent with the NDEPapproved 2010 HRA Work Plan (Northgate 2010d), current and future on-site receptors identified for evaluation in the BHRA include long-term indoor workers, long-term outdoor commercial or industrial workers, and short-term construction workers.
+Currently, over 100 fulltime workers are employed at the Tronox facility and approximately seven workers are employed at the GWETS.